- Eligibility & Coverage

 Payroll advises that the department complete a staff change form to reflect the reduced salary, but do not change the work schedule.
 If you were to change the work schedule, you may affect the benefits eligibility of the employee.
 Include in the "Remarks" section of the staff change form that the salary reduction is due to partial disability benefits.

 An employee was working a reduced schedule under approved partial Duke Disability, but the employee's physician has now requested the employee cease work totally.
 What should the department do?

 The employee must offer a written request from his physician stating the request to stop work.
-The written request should be faxed to Sonya Stewart in Human Resources at 681-8774 immediately.
+The written request should be faxed to the Disability Analyst in Human Resources at 681-8774 immediately.
 The disability vendor will adjust the approved Duke Disability benefit amount accordingly.
 Also, Human Resources will process a payroll form changing the disability from partial to total disability; a copy will be sent to the department for record.